haslo/first_gain_plugin/README.md

 cargo xtask bundle dual_panning_plugin --release
 ```

 This should pull the NIH-plug repo.
+After the build, the VST3 and CLAP build will be in target/bundled, ready to be moved to your plugin folders.

 ## Development